buozyte/biased-idrs/README.md

 Parameters are provided via argparse.
 Necessary and optional parameters can be found in either the file or by using the `--help` method.
 Examples can be found in the `scripts` directory.

-Note that by setting the `biased` parameter to `True`, the biased IDRS scheme is used with the chosen function for the bias and variance.
-If no bias function is provided, the bias is set to 0.
-If no variance function is provided, the variance is so to the constant `base sigma`.

-Currently, this dynamic choice of the bias and variance function is only available for the biased IDRS method, not the non-biased as, as this method can be translated to the biased one by not providing a bias function.

 ### Certifying a model

 Before certifying a model, make sure that the training for the according model went through successfully.